ipfs-cluster/ipfs-cluster-website/content/news/state-of-the-clusters-jan-2022.md

 multi-million setups:

-* The cluster-peer datastore can be setup with LevelDB and Badger, and the latter is GC'ed reguarlly so that it does not grow to take too much space per pin.
+* The cluster-peer datastore can be setup with LevelDB and Badger, and the latter is GC'ed regularly so that it does not grow to take too much space per pin.
 * We heavily sped up operations reading the full pinset (`pin ls` or `status`).
 For example, it is now very efficient to check all the pins in error or queued states because filtering has been improved.
 Listing all pins